TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 reportWebVitals();
 ~~~

 Whoa!
 There's quite a lot here.
-You are not expected to understand much of this (if any) right now.
+You are not expected to recognize much of this (if any) right now.
 Here's a brief rundown of what is happening here:

 1. We import `React` itself, and its fellow `ReactDOM` package.
 2. We import some CSS styling (you may recognize this syntax from the Webpack material).